19hours/sg-statutes/Acts/Immigration Act.md

 [38/93]

-(5) In any proceedings under this section, the certificate in writing of an immigration officer who boarded or examined any particular train to the effect that the train on arrival in Singapore carried a total number of crew corresponding in description to the particulars on the list furnished under subsection (1)(a) shall be conclusive proof that the train did on arrival carry that number of crew.
+(5) In any proceedings under this section, the certificate in writing of an immigration officer who boarded or examined any particular train to the effect that the train carried, on arrival in Singapore, a total number of crew corresponding in description to the particulars on the list furnished under subsection (1)(a) shall be conclusive proof that the train did on arrival carry that number of crew.

 [38/93]